Sashimono Nail-Free Joint Example

 thingiverse

-After seeing this example of awesome Japanese Sashimono-style nail-free joinery, I built an example of a working joint for everyone to try.
-One of the primary advantages of a Sashimono joint is that because only one material is used in the joint, the thermal-expansion of the joint grows and shrinks with itself equally, unlike if it was joined with nails or screws which have a different thermal-expansion from wood (or other materials).
-The result is a joint that lasts basically forever, it never grows loose over time, never works itself free, etc. In this example, the square piece should be used to make a leg with the other two pieces on top of it, this way gravity will hold in and reinforce the two pins forever.
-The joint is held together by friction and compression in all directions, and for this reason the design is made to fit very tightly.
-After printing you might need to sand the parts a little bit to get them to fit, and use a fair amount of pressure to joint them right.
-This is by design.
-What holds it all together are the two square pegs in the elbow-piece which function as a butterfly joint to hold it all together.
-Simply brilliant.
-Enjoy.
+I see this awesome Japanese Sashimono-style nail-free joinery example and immediately build an example of a working joint for everyone to try.
+One key benefit of a Sashimono joint is that because only one material is used in the joint, it expands and shrinks equally with itself, unlike if joined with nails or screws which have a different expansion rate than wood (or other materials).
+This results in a joint that lasts essentially forever - it never grows loose over time or works itself free.
+In this example, use the square piece to make a leg, with the other two pieces on top of it; gravity holds them in place and reinforces the pins forever.
+The joint stays together by friction and compression in all directions; thus, design tight fitting components.
+After printing, sand the parts slightly to fit perfectly and apply plenty of pressure to join them correctly - this is exactly how the design should work.
+What holds everything together are two square pegs in the elbow-piece that act as a butterfly joint, effectively keeping it all intact.
+Truly remarkable!

 Download Model from thingiverse